alex2308/LSINF2345-project/README.md

  - bin/ 			: compiled object codes of erlang source files
  - Makefile			: makefile to clean and build the erlang code
  - README			: this file
- - datastore.pdf	: the instructions file
+ - doc/datastore.pdf: the pdf instructions file
  - launch.sh		: script to launch distributed storage service
  - parser.sh        : script to launch the parser function on an input file
+ - report.pdf       : pdf file containing our report

 ### MAKEFILE
  - clean	: remove all compiled object files from bin/